zitadel/zitadel/CONTRIBUTING.md

 npm run open:dev
 ```

-When you are happy with your changes, you can format your cleanup your environment
+When you are happy with your changes, you can format your code and cleanup your environment

 ```bash
 # Stop and remove the docker containers for zitadel and the database